DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

+I started the app with `ddtrace-run python flaskapp.py`

 So the app started running, but it was not showing up in my infreastructure list on Datadog...

 Time to investigate.